frc5431/minibot/README.md

 # minibot

 Hello!
-This is Thrice Code! - xXx_RookieSlayer101_xXx
+This is Thrice Code! - xXx_Trumpforpreshillarysux_xXx